suchanadatta/qppBERT-PL/README.md

 > dl21.pred.ap ('qid' \t 'pred_ap')

 - This file contains the predicted AP of each query in the test topic set.
-AP is measured as a weighted average of the outputs of the network as per the Equation 3 shown in the [paper](https://github.com/suchanadatta/qppBERT-PL/blob/master/sp1544.pdf).
+AP is measured as a weighted average of the outputs of the network as per the Equation 3 in the [paper](https://github.com/suchanadatta/qppBERT-PL/blob/master/sp1544.pdf).

 ## Training